Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Conclusions

 \section{Conclusions}

 We introduced a state-space, deep generative model with latent-space inductive bias for unsupervised time-series anomaly detection.
-Specifically, we proposed a label-free anomaly detector that scores latent dynamic compliance via GOF tests of representations learned by a CNF, eliminating the need for manual threshold tuning.
+Specifically, we proposed a label-free anomaly detector that scores latent dynamic compliance via GOF tests of representations learned by a Conditional Normalizing Flow (CNF), eliminating the need for manual threshold tuning.

 Crucially, our framework provides a practical model learning diagnostic that builds upon the explicit inductive bias: we apply a GOF test to the mapped training time-series to verify whether the imposed inductive bias is well-prescribed and realized by the learned model.
 Consequently, the GOF critical-value decision rule becomes valid and trustworthy for AD deployment.
 This principled decision rule remains effective even in regions of high observation likelihood.

 Presented results support a broader, unifying perspective on deep generative anomaly detection, demonstrated by experiments on synthetic and real-world time-series.
 Rather than relying on model likelihood as a proxy for expected data behavior, anomaly detection can be effectively framed as testing whether learned representations satisfy an explicit, application-motivated inductive bias over-time.